-As we settle into winter in Wisconsin, there is no shortage of cold weather activities from which to choose.
+Throughout the winter, there is no shortage of cold weather activities to choose from.
 You might go skiing, skating, snowshoeing, sledding or simply take your walk or run outdoors.
 These are more than just fun winter pastimes.
 A study in the Journal of Clinical Endocrinology & Metabolism found that cold weather workouts could burn more calories compared to those done in warm weather.

 While exercising outside in the winter can be perfectly safe, it does require some extra precautions.
-The physiological and metabolic impact of cold weather exercise on the body can be intense.
+The physiological and metabolic impact of exercising in cold weather can be intense.
 The body needs to work harder to perform in a harsher climate and be able to generate adequate heat to keep warm.

 Fuel Up Consistently